-On Monday 9 December a group of children from Years 1 and 2 took a walk down to the local care home, The Spinney, to open Day 9 of their giant advent calendar.
+On Monday 9 December a group of children from Years 1 and 2 took a walk down to the Spinney to open Day 9 of their giant advent calendar.
 Shimei helped birthday girl Doreen open the box and, much to our delight, it contained all the ingredients to make peppermint creams.